24/7 EMERGENCY SERVICE

 French Drain Installation FAQs

-A French drain is a gravel-filled trench containing a perforated pipe that collects groundwater.
-Water in saturated soil seeps into the gravel, enters the perforated pipe through small holes, and flows by gravity to a discharge point.
-The gravel allows water to flow freely while filtering out soil particles that would clog the pipe.
-Landscape fabric wrapped around the gravel prevents fine soil from infiltrating the system.
-French drains intercept groundwater before it reaches problem areas like your basement or foundation walls.
+A French drain is a gravel-filled trench with a perforated pipe that collects groundwater by gravity.
+Saturated soil seeps water into the gravel, which enters the pipe through small holes and flows to a discharge point.
+Landscape fabric around the gravel prevents soil from clogging the system, intercepting groundwater before it reaches your basement or foundation.

-Properly installed French drains can last 30-50 years with minimal maintenance.
-Longevity depends on quality installation - using washed gravel (not crushed stone), proper landscape fabric, and adequately-sized perforated pipe.
-The main threat is silt infiltration over time, which is why proper fabric installation is critical.
-Cleanout access points allow future maintenance if needed.
-French drains we install today should still be protecting your foundation decades from now.
+A properly installed French drain lasts 30-50 years with minimal maintenance.
+Longevity depends on using washed gravel, proper landscape fabric, and adequately-sized perforated pipe.
+The main threat is silt infiltration, which is why quality fabric and cleanout access points are critical.
+Our installations are built to protect your foundation for decades.

-French drains are highly effective for basement water problems caused by groundwater or surface water infiltrating foundation walls.
-Exterior French drains installed around your foundation footer intercept water before it reaches the basement.
-Interior French drains beneath the basement floor collect water and direct it to a sump pump.
-The right solution depends on whether water is coming through walls, floor, or both.
-We assess your specific situation and recommend the most effective drainage approach for permanent basement waterproofing.
+Yes.
+French drains are highly effective for basement water caused by groundwater pressure.
+Exterior drains installed at your foundation footer intercept water before it reaches walls.
+Interior drains beneath the basement floor collect water and direct it to a sump pump.
+The right approach depends on whether water enters through walls, floor, or both.
+We assess your situation and recommend the best solution.

 Need French Drain Installation?